What Is Encryption and How Does It Work?

 As new weaknesses are exploited, new encryption methods are created to counter these exploits in order to build new layers of security.

 The biggest weakness of encryption algorithms is the fact that some algorithms fail to generate seemingly random strings of ciphertext, but instead generate recognizable patterns.
+When a hacker is able to identify a pattern, it aids them greatly in cracking the ciphertext.

 However, the time, effort and computational cost that are needed to crack an algorithm such as the AES makes it an extremely expensive endeavor, and an attempt is rather pointless.